I’m sitting on my porch, pouring words onto paper from my heart. It’s October 16, 2018. The day my son Trey left this world, exactly three years ago.

 Trey and I stay inextricably connected.
 The logical distinction between then and now is that Trey is not here in the physical body, and I’m no longer actively practicing parenthood.
 The spiritual distinction: Our roles have shifted; my son is now my spiritual teacher.

 I used to tell Trey that we had traveled together for many lifetimes.
 He now constantly reminds me of this fact, through synchronicities which occur daily.
 It feels like he’s grooming me for something.
-I don’t know what, but I’m enjoying the journey.
+I’m enjoying the journey.

 It was only when I released the intense grief associated with his parting that I could access him fully — and he shows up in surprising ways.
 I see him in the sparkling eyes and smiles of random strangers and loved ones.
 He sends me messages through numbers, animals and objects.
 I often notice the unmistakable scent of his cologne.
 I hear his messages through songs and in soft whispers when I’m meditating.
 I feel him in the wind and in the warmth of the sun.
 And I sense his presence with the divine inspiration I receive.